nulogy/vorpal/README.md

 ## Future Enhancements
 * Aggregate updated_at.
-* Support for other DBMSs.
+* Support for other DBMSs (no MySQL support until ids can be generated without inserting into a table!)
 * Support for other ORMs.
 * Value objects.
 * Remove dependency on ActiveRecord (optimistic locking? updated_at, created_at support?
-Data type conversions?)
+Data type conversions?
+TimeZone support?)
-* More efficient object loading (use fewer queries.)
+* More efficient object loading and persisting (use fewer queries.)
-* Different fields names in domain models than in the DB.
+* Nicer DSL for specifying field that have different names in the domain model than in the DB.

 ## FAQ